Eric Edward Khasakhala: Professional life

 In concordance with the Nyore Luhya people of Bunyore—Bantu Kavirondo—traditions, Khasakhala, the firstborn male child, was groomed to succeed his father at an early age; whereby he horned his interpersonal, inter-psychic, and public speaking skills, he also developed an effective inter-relational acumen that served him well throughout his political career.
 After his father succumbed to illness and died on 13 July 1955, Khasakhala at age 29 became a political protégé of Esau Khamati Oriedo who indoctrinated him into politics and the early trade union movement.

-Before immersing in politics, Khasakhala was an ardently successful educationist—teacher and later promoted to become one of the African principals of a secondary school.
+Before immersing in politics, Khasakhala was a successful educationist—teacher and later promoted to become one of the African principals of a secondary school.
 Indeed, remained educationist at heart.
 Antecedently, he vehemently—he postcolonial Kenya—advocated for a robust education infrastructure throughout life.
 Needless add that his first cabinet appointment was Assistant Minister of Education, charged with crafting Kenya's first postcolonial educational system during the Kenyatta regime.

 He was one of the first African members of the colonial legislatures, when in 1960 the colonial government ordered a nationwide election for 14 African Legislators to the colonial parliament.
-Khasakhala was the winner of the combined counties of Marama, Kisa, Maragoli, Tiriki and Bunyore; he became the first Legislator for the combined region.
-In 1962 Khasakhala together with the other 13 Members of Parliament were taken to Britain for one month edification on political governance and the parliamentary system.
+Khasakhala was the winner of the combined counties of Marama, Kisa, Maragoli, Tiriki and Bunyore; he became the first legislator for the combined region.
+In 1962 Khasakhala, together with the other 13 Members of Parliament, were taken to Britain for one-month edification on political governance and the parliamentary system.
 Upon their return to Kenya, they spearheaded a campaign that increased the number of legislators from 14 to 150.
 Eventually, new constituencies were created nationwide.
 The four regions Khasakhala had represented were split into four legislative constituencies.
 During the 1963 embryonic postcolonial era elections, he became the first Nyore to represent Bunyore in the national parliament.

 Eric Khasakhala is remembered for the tarmac road from Luanda to Majengo.